Eastern Peripheral Expressway: PM Modi to inaugurate India’s first ‘smart, green’ highway; 10 cool facts

 1) The Eastern Peripheral Expressway, which is 135-km six-lane access-controlled expressway, is being developed at a cost of around Rs 11,000 crore.
 According to Nitin Gadkari, the construction cost alone is Rs 4,420 crore.

 2) For its construction, the Eastern Peripheral Expressway consumed 5 lakh tonne of cement and 1 lakh tonne of steel.
+Also, seven interchanges are being developed and at every 500 m interval on either side of EPE, rain water harvesting is being developed.

 3) The Eastern Peripheral Expressway, which is being built to decongest the national capital will divert around 2 lakh vehicles passing through the national capital daily to this bypass.
 Therefore, this will also help in bringing down the pollution level.